A Method for Finding All Permutiples with a Fixed Set of Digits from a Single Known Example: Summary of Method and Concluding Remarks

 \section{Summary of Method and Concluding Remarks}

-To summarize the above method, Theorem \ref{carries} provides a list of base permutation candidates.
+To summarize the above method, Theorem \ref{main} provides a list of base permutation candidates.
 Trying all of these in Equation (\ref{fund_2}) gives us possibilities for what the carries can be by computing the permuted carry vector ${\bf v}=P_{\pi^{-1}}{\bf \hat{c}}.$ Inserting this information into Equation (\ref{fund_3}) then allows us to recover permutations, $\pi,$ which yield new permutiples.

-While the above method addresses the main question of Holt \cite{holt_3}, we note that there are still plenty of questions that remain from the above considerations.
+While the above method addresses the main question posed in \cite{holt_3}, we note that there are still plenty of questions that remain from the above considerations.
 Of particular interest are patterns or restrictions which may exist concerning permutation type and orders of base permutations, as well as the sizes of their corresponding conjugacy classes.

 Other tractable lines of inquiry with the goal of finding new permutiples from old include understanding when ``derived'' permutiples are possible, that is, $(n,b,\sigma)$-permutiples whose truncated carry vector, $(c_k,c_{k-1},\ldots,c_1),$ is also a base-$n$ permutiple.
-An example of this phenomenon, mentioned by Holt \cite{holt_3}, is the cyclic $(6,12,\psi^3)$-permutiple, $(10,3,5,1,8,6)_{12}=6\cdot(1,8,6,10,3,5)_{12}$, whose nonzero carries are the digits of the $(2,6)$-palintiple, $(4,3,5,1,2)_6=2 \cdot (2,1,5,3,4)_6.$ In other words, we ask: when is it possible to construct, or ``derive,'' a new permutiple, say $(10,3,5,1,8,6)_{12},$ from a known permutiple, such as $(4,3,5,1,2)_6,$ by treating it as a carry vector $(4,3,5,1,2,0)?$ We note that the less general case of derived palintiples is taken up by Holt \cite{holt_2}.
+An example of this phenomenon, mentioned in \cite{holt_3}, is the cyclic $(6,12,\psi^3)$-permutiple, $(10,3,5,1,8,6)_{12}=6\cdot(1,8,6,10,3,5)_{12}$, whose nonzero carries are the digits of the $(2,6)$-palintiple, $(4,3,5,1,2)_6=2 \cdot (2,1,5,3,4)_6.$ In other words, we ask: when is it possible to construct, or ``derive,'' a new permutiple, say $(10,3,5,1,8,6)_{12},$ from a known permutiple, such as $(4,3,5,1,2)_6,$ by treating it as a carry vector, $(4,3,5,1,2,0)?$ We note that the less general case of derived palintiples is taken up in \cite{holt_2}.

-For other research questions and results regarding the general permutiple problem, the reader is directed to Holt \cite{holt_3}.
+For other questions and results regarding the general permutiple problem, the reader is directed to \cite{holt_3}.

+20pt {\bf Acknowledgement.} The author gratefully acknowledges the contribution of the anonymous referee.
+We extend our sincere thanks for their time and helpful suggestions which substantially improved this work.